01 of 09

-As shown, the cut-out that I made with scissors fits against a wall, not into another row of planks.
+As shown, the cut-out that we made with scissors fits against a wall, not into another row of planks.

 Another point is that wall-side cut-outs only work when the protrusion is on the long side of the plank, not the short side.
 Here's why:

-In order to fit plank into plank, you need to angle the row of planks at about 10-15 degrees, then tilt it downward.
+In order to fit plank into plank, you need to angle the row of planks at about 10 to 15 degrees, then tilt it downward.
 If you have a protrusion such as a door trim on the short side, it will impede the board's movement.

 See the next step for the fix.Continue to 7 of 9 below.